Claude Code Found a Linux Vulnerability Hidden for 23 Years

 TL;DR Highlight

-Anthropic researcher Nicholas Carlini used Claude Code to discover multiple security vulnerabilities in the Linux kernel, including a remotely exploitable heap buffer overflow that had gone undetected for 23 years.
-This is a striking example of how AI can fundamentally change the way security research is conducted.
+Anthropic researcher Nicholas Carlini discovered multiple security vulnerabilities in the Linux kernel using Claude Code, including a remotely exploitable heap buffer overflow that had remained undetected for 23 years.
+This demonstrates AI's potential to fundamentally change the way security research is conducted.

 Who Should Read

 Security researchers or backend developers interested in vulnerability analysis or code auditing.
-Especially those who want to automatically detect vulnerabilities in large open-source codebases.
+Specifically, those who want to detect vulnerabilities in large open-source codebases using automated methods.

 Core Mechanics

-- Anthropic research scientist Nicholas Carlini presented at the [un]prompted 2026 AI security conference, revealing that he used Claude Code to discover multiple remotely exploitable heap buffer overflow vulnerabilities in the Linux kernel — a class of bug where data can be written beyond the intended memory boundary.
+- Anthropic research scientist Nicholas Carlini announced at the [un]prompted 2026 AI Security Conference that he discovered several remotely exploitable heap buffer overflow vulnerabilities (a vulnerability that allows writing data beyond the allocated memory boundary) in the Linux kernel using Claude Code.

-- Carlini stated he had never personally discovered this type of vulnerability before.
-Remotely exploitable heap buffer overflows are considered extremely difficult to find even by industry standards, making the discovery of multiple instances with Claude Code all the more remarkable.
+- Carlini stated that he had never discovered such vulnerabilities directly before.
+Remotely exploitable heap buffer overflows are a very difficult type of bug to find, even in the industry, and he discovered multiple using Claude Code.

-- The script iterates over all source files in the Linux kernel using the find command, directing Claude to analyze each file one at a time.
-This approach prevents duplicate discoveries while ensuring full coverage of the entire kernel.
+- The script used the `find` command to iterate through all source files in the Linux kernel, focusing the analysis on each file one by one for Claude.
+This prevents duplicate discovery of the same vulnerability while covering the entire kernel.

-- One of the vulnerabilities was found in Linux's NFS (Network File System) driver — a protocol for sharing files over a network.
+- One of the vulnerabilities discovered was found in the Linux NFS (Network File Share, a protocol for sharing files over a network) driver.
 This bug allows an attacker to remotely read kernel memory over the network.

-- The vulnerability works as follows: Client A places a file lock on an NFS server with a 1024-byte owner ID; when Client B requests a lock on the same file, the server generates a lock denial response.
-This response includes Client A's owner ID (up to 1024 bytes), but the server attempts to write it into a buffer of only 112 bytes, causing 1056 bytes to be overwritten.
+- The principle of the vulnerability is as follows: Client A locks a file on the NFS server with a 1024-byte owner ID, and when Client B requests a lock on the same file, the server generates a lock rejection response.
+This response includes Client A's owner ID (up to 1024 bytes), but the server attempts to write this response to a buffer of only 112 bytes, overwriting 1056 bytes.

-- This bug was first introduced into the Linux kernel in 2002 and went undiscovered for 23 years.
-The fact that it requires understanding the complex state flow of the NFS protocol — not just simple pattern matching — makes Claude Code's depth of comprehension all the more impressive.
+- This bug had been present in the Linux kernel since its initial introduction in 2002 and remained undetected for 23 years.
+The fact that it requires understanding the complex state flow of the NFS protocol, rather than simple pattern matching, highlights Claude Code's deep understanding capabilities.

 Evidence